kaczmareka/CompGen_project2/README.md

 - `\processed_data` - directory with the TADs found by us and Arrowhead method,
 - `\results` - direstory with all results we got from the processing, both with histograms and csv with metrics,
 - `metrics_and_results.ipynb` - file with metrics evaluation and the results,
+- `presentation.pdf` - final presentation for the project,
 - `run_Arrowhead.sh` - script to run Arrowhead method on the raw data, takes a lot of time,limit RAM or will use up to 38.6GB on Colab.